 The Referral Form 2021 can be downloaded, completed and then emailed to the Service Lead, firstname.lastname@example.org.

 Following receiving a referral form the parent will be contacted by the Service Lead.
-If the parent is ready to go ahead the family will be allocated to a Family Coordinator at the next team meeting (usually the first Monday of the month).
+If we have a waiting list in operation, which happens at busy times, the family’s case will be triaged and given a rating according to priority of need.
+Families are allocated to a Family Coordinator at monthly team meetings (usually the first Monday of the month).
 The Family Coordinator will contact the parent and arrange to complete the initial assessment after which a suitable volunteer will be allocated.
 The referrer will then be informed that the family is actively working with Family First.